cleverhans-lab/cleverhans/tutorials/mnist_tutorial_jsma.md

 pushing us away from all other classes.
 Concisely, it is this pair of pixels we seek to identify in this step of the attack.

+The computation of saliency map scores for pixel pairs is defined in function `attacks.saliency_score()`.
+It is used to compute the entire saliency map of an input with a pool of threads by function `attacks.saliency_map()`.

 ### Applying the perturbations

 In the third stage of the process, we simply maximize the value of the